neuralmagic/deepsparse/examples/twitter-nlp/README.md

 # Twitter NLP Inference Examples

-This directory contains examples for scraping, processing, and classifying Twitter data using the DeepSparse engine for improved inference performance on commodity CPUs.
+This directory contains examples for scraping, processing, and classifying Twitter data using the DeepSparse engine for >=10x increase in inference performance on commodity CPUs.

 ## Installation